wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-meetings-api.md

 ### Create a Long Term Room

 This creation requires a type of `long_term` and the expiration date in ISO format.
-We will also set auto recording to true, which means that the recording will start as soon as the session is started.
+We will also set auto-recording to true, which means that the recording will start as soon as the session is started.

 ```curl
    curl -X POST 'https://api-eu.vonage.com/beta/meetings/rooms' \